Biometric Authentication

 The unique qualities and patterns of people’s faces are used to validate their identity in facial recognition.

-The device recognizes 80 nodal points on a human face that are used to create numeric codes known as faceprints.
+The device recognizes 80 nodal points on human face that are used to create numeric codes known as faceprints.

 Signature recognition relies on pattern recognition to identify people based on their signatures.